Blackouts have been all too common in the small Western Australian town of Perenjori.

+Western Power has been working with Balance Utility Solutions to design and deliver the Battery Energy Storage System.
 The system is comprised of lithium-ion batteries with an inverter.
 It kicks into gear instantaneously if the town loses supply from the main electricity network.

 The 1MWh network battery will act as a backup power supply for the town and will eliminate up to 80% of outages, based on the town’s power outage history.

 Town residents and businesses may still experience power outages, however these will be after the network battery is exhausted and a series of notifications will enable them to plan for the outage.

 Insights gained from this trial are helping us determine how we can deploy network batteries effectively to other communities.

 Perenjori customers can opt-in to receive SMS notifications when: